14 Data Cleaning

 3. Data validation

-• Errors in the data can happen for many reasons, some of which come from the data collection and capture process, others come from the data cleaning process (e.g., coding errors, calculation errors, merging errors).
-At minimum you should validate, or check your data for errors, at the end of your data cleaning process.
-Ideally though, you should be checking every one of your transformations along the way as well.
+• It is good practice to assume that some amount of error is inevitable, even with the best data management practices in place.
+Errors in the data can happen for many reasons, some of which come from mistakes during the data collection and capture process, others come from the data cleaning process (e.g., coding errors, calculation errors, joining errors).
+Yet, errors won’t be found if you don’t actively look for them (Palmer 2023).
+At a minimum you should always validate, or check, your data for errors at the end of your data cleaning process.
+Ideally, though, you should be checking every one of your transformations along the way as well.
+This can be something as simple as checking category counts of categorical variables, or means of numeric variables, both before and after transformations.

-• Data validation should begin with the manual method of opening your clean data and eyeballing it.
+• After your data is cleaned, begin with the manual method of opening your data and eyeballing it.
 Believe it or not, this can actually be a very useful error-catching technique.
-However, it should not be your only error-catching technique.
+However, it should not be your only technique.
 You should also create tables, calculate summary and reliability statistics, and create univariate and bivariate plots to search for errors.
 Codebooks are great documents for summarizing and reviewing a lot of this information (Arslan 2019).

 • You can organize your data validation process by our data quality criteria.
-The following is a sampling of checks you should complete during your validation process (CESSDA Training Team 2017; ICPSR 2020; Strand 2021; Reynolds, Schatschneider, and Logan 2022; UK Data Service 2023):
+The following is a sampling of checks you should complete during your validation process, organized by our criteria (CESSDA Training Team 2017; ICPSR 2020; Strand 2021; T. Reynolds, Schatschneider, and Logan 2022; UK Data Service 2023).

-• Check for unallowed categories or values out of range
+• Check variables for unallowed categories or values out of range.

-• Checking by groups can also help illuminate issues (e.g., compare age and grade level) (Riederer 2021)
+• Checking by groups can also help illuminate issues (e.g., check age by grade level) (Riederer 2021).

 • Are all direct identifiers removed?